TACC/Lmod/docs/source/010_user.rst

     $ module save

 This creates a file called ``~/.config/lmod/default`` which has the list of desired modules.
 Note only the current set of modules is recorded the in the collection.
 If module X loads module A and the user deletes module A before doing ``module save collectionName`` then module A will NOT be loaded when the collection is restored.
-All load(), always_load(), depends_on() statements are ignored when restoring a collection.
-Instead Lmod loads just the modulefiles stored in the collection.
+All load(), always_load(), depends_on() statements inside the modulefiles are ignored when restoring a collection.
+Instead Lmod loads just the list of modulefiles stored in the collection.

 Once this is set-up a user can issue::